STARSPARKLES/SQL-/README.md

-# SQL-I possess a comprehensive skill set in SQL, encompassing database management tasks such as table creation, alteration, and data manipulation.
-My proficiency includes creating structured tables like employee, defining primary keys, and managing column additions and deletions.
-I have successfully implemented alterations such as adding columns for salary and DEPART_NAME to enhance data storage capabilities.
-Additionally, I am adept at performing operations like data insertion, updates, and deletions, ensuring efficient data handling and integrity within relational databases.
-My experience extends to utilizing SQL queries for complex data retrieval, aggregation using functions like MAX(), MIN(), and SUM(), and implementing constraints to maintain data accuracy and consistency.
+# SQL-
+I have a strong background in SQL, specializing in database management and manipulation.
+My skills include:
+*Creating and optimizing database tables.
+*Implementing data integrity constraints.
+*Writing complex queries for data extraction and analysis.
+*Managing database transactions and ensuring data security.
+I am proficient in using SQL to handle diverse data operations efficiently, contributing to robust and scalable database solutions.